Are you looking for the best examples and templates of well-organized, effective meeting agendas? Good.

-If this article has inspired you to set a solid agenda for your next meeting, you can use Hugo send and share your agenda, and auto-organize your meeting notes afterward.
+If this article has inspired you to set a solid agenda for your next meeting, you can use Fellow to send and share your agenda, and auto-organize your meeting notes afterward.

-All you need to do is set up a free Hugo account by connecting your work calendar.
+All you need to do is set up a free Fellow account by connecting your work calendar.

-To auto-add a template from this article, you’ll want to scroll back to that template and click “Get this template” followed by clicking the big blue button “Use template in Hugo”.
+To auto-add a template from this article, you’ll want to scroll back to that template and click “Get this free template in Fellow"

-After a super-quick account setup, Hugo pulls in your meetings into a calendar-like view.
+After a super-quick account setup, Fellow pulls in your meetings into a calendar-like view.
 Find the meeting you want to set an agenda for.

-Click the meeting, and then in the “Prepare” area, click on the sample agenda template of your choice.
+Click the meeting, and then in the notes area, click on the sample agenda template of your choice.
 The template content will appear in your agenda.
 Fill in the text with more information.

 To recap, for a productive meeting agenda: